CyberCat-Institute/CyberCat-Institute.github.io/_posts/2024-02-06-passive-inference-compositional.md

 ## Bayesian inversion

-Suppose we have a Markov kernel $\mathbb P_\varphi [y \mid x]$ are we are shown a sample of its output, but we can't see what the input was.
+Suppose we have a Markov kernel $\mathbb P_\varphi [y \mid x]$ and we are shown a sample of its output, but we can't see what the input was.
 What can we say about the input?
 To do this, we must start from some initial belief about how the input was distributed: a *prior* $\mathbb P_\pi [x]$.
 After observing $y$, [Bayes' law](https://en.wikipedia.org/wiki/Bayes%27_theorem) tells us how we should modify our belief to a *posterior distsribution* that accounts for the new evidence.
 The formula is

 $$ \mathbb P [x \mid y] = \frac{\mathbb P_\varphi [y \mid x] \cdot \mathbb P_\pi [x]}{\mathbb P_{\pi; \varphi} [y]} $$